zspencer/imagination-engine/abilities.md

 Catastrophic failure: Miss both, plus a setback

 ## "Darra Nay, Tarra Shen" (2ap)
-Shows the influence of Dark Magics in the Creatures and World.
+Shows the influence of Light and Dark Magics in Creatures and the World.

-Dark magics are fueled by Greed, Pride, or Arrogance and grow the power of the
+Dark magics are fueled by Greed, Thoughtlessness or Arrogance